 We do hope that you will spread the word about GitGuardian and secret detection if you see value in our product: help a developer out!

-GitGuardian is also free for small development teams and for open-source organizations.
+GitGuardian is also free for small development teams and for open-source organization.

 You can find all pricing information on our pricing page.

-Although Secrets detection is a new category, we are currently gathering vetted customer and user reviews of GitGuardian - coming soon here!
+Although Secrets detection is a new category, we are currently gathering vetted customer and user reviews of GitGuardian.

 This page is regularly updated with information about alternatives to GitGuardian, so you can find the best suited tool.